selemondev/marquee/README.md

 ## Usage

-The library has a few props that are self-explanatory; you can get it running in no time.
+The library has a few props that are self-explanatory, you can get it running in no time.
 See the web examples for more details.

 ```js
 <Marquee